👍 Rating — 4.69 (13 votes)

 Consequently, the R1 team amplified its output, now launching 51 updates annually (every week).
 Furthermore, they’ve maintained a commendably low average annual turnover rate of under 5% in the last three years, ensuring stability in their engineering endeavors.

-A: An offshore development center means a dedicated presence or office in a foreign country that provides expert software development for your company.
+An offshore development center means a dedicated presence or office in a foreign country that provides expert software development for your company.
 While the development team is usually fully dedicated to the company, the ODC is often set up and managed by a third-party (offshoring) partner to deliver against the company’s specific needs.
+If you need to build an ODC, contact TurnKey Tech Staffing - #1 offshore tech staffing firm.

-A: Working from an offshore development center means setting up an office space or virtual presence in a different country.
-In this model, you have a full office set up for your company’s work, or –if all the work is remote–staff members will mainly collaborate online and then get together face-to-face on a somewhat regular basis for key meetings or events.
-Think of an ODC as an international branch of your company’s development team, not just a group of engineers working for you remotely and independently.
+Working from an offshore development center means setting up an office space or virtual presence in a different country.
+In this model, you have a full office set up for your company’s work, or – if all the work is remote – staff members will mainly collaborate online and then get together face-to-face on a somewhat regular basis for key meetings or events.
+Think of an ODC as an international branch of your company’s dedicated development team, not just a group of engineers working for you remotely and independently.
+If you are looking for ways to build ODC overseas, feel free to connect with TurnKey Tech Staffing - we know how to build a dedicated offshore center efficiently.

 TurnKey Staffing provides information for general guidance only and does not offer legal, tax, or accounting advice.
 We encourage you to consult with professional advisors before making any decision or taking any action that may affect your business or legal rights.